 The Team

-Nüora Global Advisors blends our in-house management and consulting team with a vetted global network of hundreds of expert contributors.
+Nüora Global Advisors blends our senior in-house management and consulting team with a vetted global network of hundreds of expert contributors.
 To inquire about our services or apply to join our network, send us your details here

 Joanna Chiu